lukecav/awesome-elementor/README.md

 * [WunderWp](https://wordpress.org/plugins/wunderwp/) - Apply preset styling to Elementor widgets and beautify your content in seconds.
 * [Remote site posts For Elementor](https://wordpress.org/plugins/remote-site-posts-for-elementor/) - Displays remote site posts in the Elementor page.
 * [Blogmentor](https://wordpress.org/plugins/blogmentor/) - Showcase WordPress posts in beautiful ways with Elementor page builder.
+* [Prime Slider Lite Addons for Elementor](https://wordpress.org/plugins/bdthemes-prime-slider-lite/) - Prime Slider is a packed of elementor widget that gives you some awesome header and slider for your website.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.